Is India doing enough to tackle vehicular pollution?

 Use of damaged foodgrains and surplus foodgrains for production of ethanol will increase its availability for Ethanol Blended Petrol (EBP) Programme.

-The National Policy on Biofuels-2018 envisages an indicative target of 20% blending of ethanol in petrol and 5% blending of bio-diesel in diesel by 2030.
+The National Policy on Biofuels-2018 envisages an indicative target of 20 per cent blending of ethanol in petrol and 5 per cnet blending of bio-diesel in diesel by 2030.

 During the ethanol supply year 2017-18, 150.5 crore litres of ethanol was blended in Petrol which resulted in foreign exchange impact of about Rs.
 5070 crore and carbon emission reduced to the extent of 29.94 lakh tonnes, Pradhan told Lok Sabha.